Planit

 What’s the job market like?

-There are lots of ways into these jobs.
+There are lots of ways to get into these jobs.
 You can start straight from school with few or no qualifications, where you can work your way up to a senior position, such as retail manager.
 Many employers provide the opportunity to work towards vocational qualifications on the job to help with promotion.
 There are Modern Apprenticeship frameworks for both retail and procurement.

 Facts and figures